HemalathaNK/Person-Location-Tracking-Using-Face-Recognition/README.md

 #### Using `pip`
 Open a terminal or command prompt and run the following command to install all the required libraries:

 `pip install flask mysql-connector-python opencv-python face-recognition `
+### Using Virtual Environments (Recommended)
+It's highly recommended to create a virtual environment for this project to isolate its dependencies from other Python projects on your system.
+You can use tools like `venv` or `virtualenv` to create a virtual environment.
+Refer to their documentation for specific instructions.

+Once you have a virtual environment activated, run the pip install command mentioned earlier to install the libraries within the isolated environment.

+### Additional Notes
+* Ensure you have Python 3.x installed on your system before proceeding.
+* If you encounter any issues during installation, refer to the official documentation of each library for troubleshooting steps.